Language & Literacy Studies

 SED LS 560: Introduction to Language and Language Acquisition

-Introduction to the main aspects of language and language acquisition in typical, atypical, and second language learners.
-Topic areas include phonology, morphology, syntax, semantics, pragmatics, child- directed speech, the role of cognitive development, and theories of language acquisition.
+Introduction to the main aspects of first language acquisition from infancy through childhood.
+Topics areas include phonology, morphology, syntax, semantics, discourse-pragmatics, language variation, multilingualism, child- directed speech, cognitive development, and theories of language acquisition.
 4 cr.
+Effective Fall 2020, this course fulfills a single unit in each of the following BU Hub areas: Scientific Inquiry I, Social Inquiry I, Critical Thinking.

 SED LS 565: Applied Linguistics: Language & Linguistics Survey